 1. Nail Down Your Niche

-Because the barrier to entry is so low for podcast, it’s simple for anyone to create their own show.
+Because the barrier to entry is so low for podcasts, it’s simple for anyone to create their own show.
 The key is figuring out how to stand out from the noise.
 For most creative avenues, like writing or art, creators need to develop a niche, making their work very specific and recognizable.

 Before you can develop a really great podcast concept, you need to choose a niche that works with your idea.
 This helps to keep your project focused and adds a cohesive flow to the show.